JackStelling/Titanic/README.md

 Any problems/concerns please email: j.stelling2@ncl.ac.uk

+___
 *Order of work:*
-- Please open the first file [TitanicAnalysis](TitanicAnalysis.ipynb) this has the full table of contents analysis structure within.
+- Please open the first file [TitanicAnalysis](TitanicAnalysis.ipynb) this has the full table of contents of the analysis structure included within.
-- After that the next file [Titanic2](Titanic2.ipynb) houses all the modelling and feature selection.
+- After that, the next file [Titanic2](Titanic2.ipynb) houses all the modelling and feature selection and test evaluation.
+___